-Jessica Gonzalez, Colorist at Sally Hershberger Los Angeles adds, “The grow out is less obvious with balayage, you can go months without touching it up.
-I feel sometimes traditional foils can look a little patterny and I like a more free style.”
+Jessica Gonzalez, colorist at Sally Hershberger Los Angeles adds, “The grow out is less obvious with balayage, you can go months without touching it up.
+I feel sometimes traditional foils can look a little pattern and I like a more freestyle.”

 The Finished Results

 Ryan tells us, “The end result of a ‘foil high’ is a more consistent and pattern-based look, while a balayage treatment will result in a look that is more free-hand and organic.”

 If you’re looking to have more of an all-over blonde look, Nikki explains, “I have more control when I paint in the foil, and can also control exactly how light or dark I want the blonde to be.
 The end result for traditional highlights is an overall lighter look.
 The end result for balayage is a slightly darker root melted into lighter ends, which I love!”